Andrew has been writing for decades, publishing articles online and in print. His many interests include literature, the arts, and nature.

 That's why her story is still so interesting.
 I hope you get to know the good lady well— but be prepared for some controversial gossip and one or two shocking revelations!

 In the prologue, we hear all about Alison's opinions, personal history, and experiences.
 Chaucer chose to write them in heroic couplets, so we can easily follow her train of thought—even if she is a pretty complicated woman!

 She talks directly about religion, relationships with men, marriage, and sex.
 Her language is colourful and, at times, explicit:

 Tell me to what conclusion or in aid

 Both to purge urine and for propagation.

 As you can see, she has a way with words.
-She is very upfront about her femininity and has, in relations with men, used it to good effect throughout her adult life.
+She is very upfront about her femininity and has, in relations with men, uses it to good effect throughout her adult life.

-In medieval times women were supposed to remain as virgins until they were married and if marriage wasn't for them when young, it was off to the nearest nunnery.
+In medieval times women were supposed to remain virgins until they were married— and if marriage wasn't for them when young, it was off to the nearest nunnery.
 At least that was the norm.
 A woman who became 'an old maid' or committed adultery was held in low esteem.